piru72/HOUSE_OF_CP/README.md

 6. [Math-Geometry](https://codeforces.com/group/MWSDmqGsZm/contest/223338)
 7. [Recursion](https://codeforces.com/group/MWSDmqGsZm/contest/223339)

 N:B: This is just the path I am currently follwing not a pro suggestion .
-All the things above are just a collection of what I needed and did.
+All the things above are just a collection of what I needed and did.Follow them at your own risk!